All About Daylight Saving Time

 Sunday, March 12th, 2017, 2:00:00 AM the clocks are turned forward 1 hour.

 It wasn't until World War I that countries started to think of observing Daylight Saving Time.
 The practice of switching the time around has been a muddle ever since.
 For years after WWI, the United States government let individual states and cities decide whether or not they wanted to observe Daylight Saving Time because it had angered so many people originally.
 At the time, many Americans were farmers used to getting up early and going to bed early as well.
 An hour of extra light at night wasn't going to do them any good.
 It wasn't until the mid-1970s that an official law on the matter was passed.
 And still there are states, such as Hawaii, most of Indiana and Arizona, who do not observe Daylight Saving Time.

 Daylight Saving Time is proven to save on energy because people aren't turning on their lamps, heat, etc. as early as they would have, had their clocks not been turned back.
 But, best of all, it means you can spend more time outdoors after school, since the sun will stay out longer than it would if we didn’t adjust the clocks!

 Save the Date

 Each year we set the clocks an hour forward in the spring, and an hour backward in the fall (the nifty phrase “spring forward, fall back” might help you remember!).
-In 2012, we set the clocks forward on March 11 and move them backwards on November 4.

 Have Your Say